NavpreetSamra/tiledesk-docs/docs/webhook.md

 # Introduction
 Webhooks are a powerful resource that you can use to automate your use cases and improve your productivity.

 Unlike the API resources, which represent static data that you can create, update and retrieve as needed, webhooks represent dynamic resources.
-You can configure them to automatically notify you when for example a new request occurXXX.
+You can configure them to automatically notify you when for example a new request occurs.

 # Use cases